RalucaNicola/JSAPI_demos/cities-globe/README.md

 One more thing that you probably noticed in the beginning: we can't read the text.
 Let's make a trick to make it nicely wrap around the globe.

-The trick goes like this: we add a `div` with a circle shape right about where the globe is located.
+The trick goes like this: we add a `div` with a circle shape inside the header.
 Then we make the text float around it.

 ```css
 #circle {